Danucas/robin/README.md

 Extras (Test Features)
 ----------------------

-This feature is creation state, an updated documentation about this feature will be release with the working version.
+This feature is at creation state, an updated documentation about this feature will be release with the working version.

 #### Requirement